-Belgian shopping mall evacuated after man fires rifle in store
+Belgian shopping mall evacuated as three gunmen rob jewelry store

-BRUSSELS A Belgian shopping center was evacuated on Saturday after a man opened fire with a Kalashnikov rifle in a store in Chatelineau, 50 km (35 miles) south of Brussels, Belgian media reported.
+BRUSSELS A Belgian shopping center was evacuated on Saturday after three masked robbers, armed with at least one Kalashnikov rifle, burst into a jewelry store in Chatelineau, 50 km (35 miles) south of Brussels, police said.

-Police escorted dozens of shoppers out of the Cora mall after assailants burst into the store on Saturday morning in an apparent robbery attempt, national news agency Belga reported.
+Police escorted dozens of shoppers out of the Cora mall, some of whom confused the sound of glass jewelry display cases being smashed with that of gunfire, police commissioner Eric De Brabander said.

-There were conflicting reports on the number of assailants, with RTL News citing the police commissioner as saying several gunmen were inside the store.
-Local paper La Gazette cited unnamed sources saying there were three.
+No shots were fired and no one was injured in the heist, he added.
+The robbers escaped.

 There was no suggestion from police that the incident had Islamist militant links.
 Suicide attacks claimed by Islamic State killed 32 people in Brussels in March.